cordiverse/yakumo/README.md

 Manage complex workspaces with ease.

 The name comes from the Japanese word "八雲".
 In Touhou Project, Yakumo Yukari is monster of the realm, one of the sages of Gensokyo.
-The summon she manages has its own summon.
+The summon she manages even has its own summon.
 Hence, the name also indicates that this library's capability of managing nested workspaces.

 ## Features